CosmicEmm/devnotes/notes/python.md

 3
 4
 ## Variables
-Variables are used to temporarily store data  in a computer's memory.
+- Variables are used to temporarily store data  in a computer's memory.
+- They are declared using the assignment operator (=).
+- Variable names can only contain alphanumeric characters and underscores.
+That means no special characters are allowed.
 ```py
 age = 20
 print(age)